 Correct Further Reversible Causes

 Thromboembolism is the leading causes of death in pregnant women, and there is a reluctance to give thrombolysis.
-Case report numbers are small – but thrombolysis if indicated, should be given, even after a peri-mortem c-section.
-Have a look at the MBRRAC report where they clearly state “Neither pregnancy, caesarean section delivery or the immediate postpartum state are absolute
+Case report numbers are small – but if thrombolysis is indicated, it should be given, even after a resuscitative hysterotomy.
+Have a look at the MBRRAC report where they clearly state “Neither pregnancy, caesarean section delivery or the immediate postpartum state are absolute contraindications to thrombolysis”.
+Massive bleeding may result – but there are case reports of good outcomes.

 Debrief